roblevintennis/Taxonomy/Readme.md

-_taxonomy_ is a library for manipulating tree structures in [node](http://nodejs.org).
-The tree object it creates can be used with jstree on the front end if so desired.
-Because it tries to be interoperable with jstree, the root.data property on the tree itself is an array of objects.
+_taxonomy_ is a library for manipulating a tree structure that's suitable for rendering jstree tree views on the front end.
+It environment is [node](http://nodejs.org).
+Although the author implemented for jstree interoperability, it could be used wherever it's tree structure is satisfactory (the tree is essentially a combination of node object literals that have optional children arrays).

 ## Example